-The benchmark for the Fund is the IA Mixed Investment 40-85% Shares sector, which is a comparator.
+The benchmark for the Fund is the UK Consumer Price Index +3% which is a comparator.
 A 'comparator' benchmark is an index or similar factor against which an investment manager invites investors to compare a fund's performance.
-Details of how the Fund had performed against its comparator benchmark over various timescales, the one-year period, three year period and since launch can be found below.
+Details of how the Fund had performed against its comparator benchmark over various timescales can be found below.